Git-JClemente/HR_DataSci_Hiring_Analytics_Project/HR-Hiring-Analytics-of-Data-Scientists.md

 Another metric we calculated was the percentages of people looking for a job change as well as those who were not.
-This time we’ll plot these as seperate density curves overlapped on a single density plot.
+This time we’ll plot these as separate density curves overlapped on a single density plot.
 Instead of identifying the city on the x-axis, we’ll plot the CDI values themselves.
 Also, we’ll indicate the mean CDI of the top 30 cities sampled with a dashed purple line, in order to give some perspective in